Cactoidal/Time-Crystal/godot/README.md

 But if I want to disburse things like cards or lootboxes or what have you, inflation becomes a concern, since bots could simply farm each other to mint the reward tokens.

 Now perhaps it's not that bad, given that "rare cards" would just give players more options in their decks, and wouldn't _necessarily_ be pay-to-win.
-The enjoyment of farming new cards might be stymied, however, if the entire inventory can be found for cheap on a completely saturated secondary market.
+The enjoyment of earning new cards might be stymied, however, if the entire inventory can be found for cheap on a completely saturated secondary market.

 This is more of a long-range concern, but I do want to keep it in mind.